The OpenRepGrid R package is able to read files from

 Microsoft Excel files

 You can define a grid file using Excel.
-The .xlsx
+The .xlsx file

 has to be in a fixed format.
 See an example of a correct file below.
 The